 However, this analysis does not take into account the idea that each of your links can point to a separate internal page.
 Pointing to multiple internal pages can increase the individual page rank of those pages, in addition to whatever domain authority increases you receive.
 For example, if you have 1,000 links pointing to your home page, you will receive X amount of increased overall domain authority, but the only page more likely to show up in search results will be your home page.
 However, if you have 1,000 links pointing to 100 different internal pages, you’ll receive X amount of increased overall domain authority, but you’ll have 100 different pages more likely to show up in search results.

 There’s also a case where you have two links pointing back to your domain on the same page of an external site.
 For example, if you write a guest blog post that features multiple links back to your domain, you could encounter this problem.
-According to Matt Cutts, in this situation, any links on the same page will be recognized as carrying page rank.
+In this situation, any links on the same page will be recognized as carrying page rank.
 Therefore, if two links in the body of your guest post point to the same internal page, you would get roughly twice as much page rank as a result.
 Differing anchor text will not affect this, so don’t be afraid to post multiple times, as long as the context of your links is appropriate.

 If you’re building high-quality links, then every link you build will have some benefit for your domain.Therefore, building multiple links on the same site is a worthwhile strategy.

 However, it’s important to note that your root links are more important than your total number of external links.
 If you build links continuously on the same external site, you’ll get far less value than you’ll get by off-site link building.
 Building links that point to different internal pages is also important so you can maximize the number of internal pages showing up in search results.